vdevmt/al-advanced-tools-suite/README.md

 **Rule Mechanism:**<br />
 You can define rules to replace the entire URL or part of it.<br />
-When the command `ATS: Run Business Central without publishing` is executed, the specified URL is replaced or modified according to the forwarding rules.<br />
+When the command `ATS: Run Business Central` is executed, the specified URL is replaced or modified according to the forwarding rules.<br />
 Example:<br />
 Configuration in launch.json: http://mybcserver:8080<br />
 Applied Rule: Redirect to https://businesscentral.mydomain.com<br />